Parabolic double cosets in Coxeter groups: Introduction

 In this article, we investigate the parabolic double cosets of a finitely generated Coxeter group.
 That is, given a Coxeter system $(W,S)$ of finite rank $|S|$, we consider cosets

 where $I$ and $J$ are subsets of the generating set $S$, and

 denotes the standard \emph{parabolic subgroup} of $W$ generated by the subset $I$.
 These cosets are elements of the double quotient $W_I\backslash W/W_J$, though a given coset can be a member of more than one such quotient.
+Throughout this paper, we will compare elements of $W$ using strong Bruhat order, and indicate these comparisons using ``$\le$.''

 The parabolic double cosets are natural objects of study in many contexts.
 For example, they play a prominent role in the paper of Solomon that first defines the descent algebra of a Coxeter group \cite{Solomon}.
 For finite Coxeter groups, Kobayashi showed that these double cosets are intervals in Bruhat order, and these intervals have a rank-symmetric generating function with respect to length \cite{kobayashi}.
 (While rank-symmetric, there exist parabolic double cosets in $S_5$ that are not self-dual.)
 Geometrically, these intervals correspond to the cell decomposition of certain rationally smooth Richardson varieties.